apollo

 How to manage the interaction:

-Taking Mefast 100 Suspension 60 ml with Deferasirox together can result in an interaction, it can be taken if your doctor has advised it.
-However, if you notice any symptoms of increased or decreased urination, fluid retention, swelling, shortness of breath, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm, you should contact a doctor immediately.
+Co-administration of Mefast 100 Suspension 60 ml with Baricitinib can result in an interaction, but it can be taken if your doctor has advised it.
+If you notice any signs like severe stomach pain, fever, or vomiting, consult a doctor.
 Do not stop using any medications without talking to a doctor.

 How does the drug interact with Mefast 100 Suspension 60 ml: